Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 $$ H_n^{(s)}(z) = \sum_{k=1}^n \frac{k^s}{k}e^{kz}, $$

-recovering harmonic numbers, zeta values, and partition functions in limits.
+and recovers harmonic numbers, zeta values, and partition functions as limiting cases.

 Relationships among zeta, harmonic, and partition functions